-The scandal that finally ensnared 'Greased Piglet' Boris Johnson
+The scandal that finally ensnared 'greased piglet' Boris Johnson

 "The fact that he's still fairly defiant, despite everything that's happened, shows that we're probably going to see some kind of Boris Johnson reinvention after he finishes as Prime Minister."

-What form the "Greased Piglet" could take next is anyone's guess.
+What form the "greased piglet" could take next is anyone's guess.

 •